Greece-Cyprus GSI Amendment Tabled in Greek Parliament

 The changes to the current legislation involve some crucial political and regulatory modifications.

-As the relevant Ministry said the project is of great strategic significance for both Greece and Cyprus, as well as the EU as a whole, and is expected to be voted on later today.
+As the relevant ministry said, the project is of great strategic significance for both Greece and Cyprus, as well as the EU as a whole, and is expected to be voted on later today.

 The work has geopolitical implications in light of the EU’s efforts for energy independence and aims to transfer clean energy to the EU.